vacp2p/rfc/content/docs/rfcs/38/README.md

 # One Possible Logos Manifesto

-Logos seeks to develop composable infrastructure for any Network State.
-One consideration involves the transition of the use of resource intensive Nakomoto consensus mechanisms to the class of more efficient and leaderless ones rooted in decentralization.
-We seek to connect such mechanisms to explicit security models in their execution.
+Logos seeks to develop components for a composable infrastructure for any Network State.
+One of these components is the ability to come to consensus on a given proposal.
+We need to replace resource intensive Nakomoto consensus mechanisms with those which belong to the class of more efficient ones rooted in leaderless decentralization.
+By documenting Glacier, a component for shared consenus composable with models of the finalization of shared data structure, Logos starts the construction of a "value-free" Network State infrastucture.
+Subsequently, we will connect the implementation of Glacier to an the appopiately secure execution of a explicitly desired security model.
 As a member of the Snow family, Glacier provides an tractably computable probabilistic measure of safety of the finalization of states of shared data structures.

-We sketch a simple two-level model for the practical execution of such a fairly distributed consensus mechanism, in which an underlying leaderless binary decision mechanism is utilized to used to vote on the construction of a distributed, directed, acyclic graph.
-We present the Glacier algorithm which provides a Byzantine fault tolerant implementation of the base binary decision mechanism.
-We outline a taxonomy of Byzantine adversaries that seek to thwart this computation's correct honesty.
+We start with simple two-level composition model for the practical execution of such a fairly distributed consensus mechanism, in which an underlying leaderless binary decision mechanism votes on the finalization of nodes distributed, directed, acyclic graph.
+Here, we present a pseudo-code specification the Glacier algorithm which provides a Byzantine fault tolerant implementation of the base binary decision mechanism.
+We start to outline a taxonomy of Byzantine adversaries that seek to thwart this computation's correct honesty, to which subsequent results need to be annotated.

 The algorithim we specify here, Glacier, may be extended to a DAG structure in order to achieve a leaderless byzantine fault tolerancr.